-11 FINANCING AND LIQUIDITY RISK
+9. FINANCING AND LIQUIDITY RISK

-The risk that the company will be unable to meet its commitments as and when they fall due without incurring substantial costs in the form of expensive refinancing or the need for premature realisation of assets.
+Financing and liquidity risk is the risk that the company will be unable to meet its commitments as and when they fall due without incurring substantial costs in the form of expensive refinancing or the need for premature realisation of assets.
 In the worst case, liquidity risk is the risk that the company will be unable to refinance itself sufficiently in order to meet commitments as and when they call due.